rscherl17/ruby_intro/lib/markdown/welcome.md

 ### Strings

 Unlike your phone's calculator app, Ruby can work with many more data types than just numbers.
-Most importantly, Ruby can work with text, which we wrap inside quotation marks and refer to as "strings":
+Most importantly, Ruby can work with text, which we wrap inside quotation marks and refer to as "strings" (of characters):

 ```ruby
 "hello"